ayogenthiran/ConfFedProto/README.md

-# FedProto: Federated Learning with Prototypes
+# ConFedProto: Federated Learning with Prototypes

 This repository implements FedProto, a novel federated learning approach that uses prototype learning to handle heterogeneous clients.
 The implementation supports both MNIST and CIFAR10 datasets and compares FedProto with standard Federated Learning.